Tom Eddington’s Amazing Journey:

 Enjoying a broader and more productive life, Tom is no longer defining himself by his career, status as an owner in a prestigious firm or the outcome of his latest strategy, deal or merger.
 His priorities have shifted from expanding his sphere as a corporate executive to literally “expanding the human heart.”

-In 2011, with a lifetime of insights in business and personal growth, Tom started his own consulting practice, Eddington Advisory Services, to help leaders explore their lives and work in a more profound way.
+In 2011, with a lifetime of insights in business and personal growth, Tom started his own consulting practice, Eddington Advisory Services, to help leaders explore their lives and work in a more profound way through conscious leadership.
 His clients now include executives at The Gladstone Institutes, Wisdom Labs, Nursegrid, Universal Companies, among others.

 He identifies as a practitioner of Tibetan Buddhism, under the guidance of Phakyab Rinpoche who opened the door to a lifetime commitment to spiritual practice.

-“My goal is to ensure that my clients be the best people they can be, helping them become incredible human beings, more effective leaders, and wise stewards of their organizations.
-I help them understand the impact their organizations have on its employees, their families, communities and the larger society.”
+“My goal is to ensure that my clients be the best people they can be, helping them become incredible human beings, more effective, conscious leaders, and wise stewards of their organizations.
+I help them understand the impact their organizations have on their employees, their families, communities and the larger society.”

 Tom’s unique journey has allowed him to develop his signature coaching method, which best described in his own words: